Triviality, Rotational Symmetry, and Classification of Complete Expanding Gradient Yamabe Solitons: Case

-Claim \ref{claim2} shows that for each critical point $r_0$ of $\rho'$, the function $\rho'$ is weakly monotone increasing on $(r_0,+\infty)$.
-Assume that $\rho'$ has a critical point $r_0$, and furthermore, if there exists an interval on which $\rho'$ is decreasing, then without loss of generality, we may assume that it is $(-\infty,r_0)$.
+Claim \ref{claim2} shows that for each critical point $r_0$ of $\rho'$, the function $\rho'$ is weakly increasing on $(r_0,+\infty)$.
+Assume that $\rho'$ has a critical point $r_0$.
+Furthermore, if there exists an interval on which $\rho'$ is decreasing, then without loss of generality, we may assume that it is $(-\infty,r_0)$.
 However, by the same argument as before, we have a contradiction.
-Therefore, $\rho'$ is weakly monotone increasing on $\mathbb{R}$.
+Therefore, $\rho'$ is weakly increasing on $\mathbb{R}$.
 If there exists no critical point of $\rho'$, we have $\rho''>0$ or $\rho''<0$ on $\mathbb{R}$.
-However, $\rho''<0$ cannot happen.
+However, $\rho''<0$ cannot occur.
 Hence, one has $\rho''>0$.

 Therefore, $\rho''\geq0$ on $\mathbb{R}$ and there exists no open interval on which $\rho''=0$.
 Set $s=-r$ as in the proof of Claim \ref{claim1}.
 Since $\rho>0$ and $\dot\rho<0$, we have $\rho\searrow c(\geq0)$ for some $c\in\mathbb{R}$, and $\dot\rho\nearrow0$ as $s\nearrow +\infty$.